icmeyer/pymc3/GOVERNANCE.md

 if they are deemed to be actively harmful to the project’s well-being, and attempts at communication and conflict resolution have failed.

-### Conflict of interest

-It is expected that the BDFL and Council Members will be employed at a wide range of companies, universities and non-profit organizations.
-Because of this, it is possible that Members will have conflict of interests.
-Such conflict of interests include, but are not limited to:

--   Financial interests, such as investments, employment or contracting work, outside of The Project that may influence their work on The Project.
--   Access to proprietary information of their employer that could potentially leak into their work with the Project.

-All members of the Council, BDFL included, shall disclose to the rest of the Council any conflict of interest they may have.
-Members with a conflict of interest in a particular issue may participate in Council discussions on that issue, but must recuse themselves from voting on the issue.
-If the BDFL has recused him/herself for a particular decision, they will appoint a substitute BDFL for that decision.

 ### Private communications of the Council